 Typical Bereavement Leave Policies

-Though companies can vary greatly in the number of days offered for bereavement leave, the most common number of days is three for full-time employees.
+Many people want to know how many days off do you get for a death in the family.
+Although companies can vary greatly in the number of days offered for bereavement leave, the most common number of days is three for full-time employees.
 Paid time off for bereavement isn't government-mandated, although the time leading up to the death may fall within FMLA, granting unpaid time off without threat of job loss.

 While most companies have a bereavement policy in place, often the boss is granted some leeway in the number of days allowed beyond the days given through the policy.
 Bosses consider the employee's relationship to the deceased, the employee's emotional reaction, and the unexpectedness of the death.
 Essentially, bosses typically take into consideration the employee's ability to function at work; if the employee is too deeply in grief to function at work, an understanding boss may extend the days of the bereavement leave in that instance.